Sepp089/knowledge-base/src/content/mewconnect/mew-connect-user-guide.md

       </p>
       <p>Step 4.
 Confirm your transaction on the MEWconnect app.</p>
       <p>
         You’re done!
-Your transaction is broadcasting to the network, and you’ll be able to check it’s status shortly with a provided transaction ID.
+Your transaction is broadcasting to the network, and you’ll be able to check its status shortly with a provided transaction ID.
       </p>
   	</div>
 	</div>